How to get in-state college tuition

 Federal financial aid

 Federal student loans are also an option.
-The amount available varies depending on your year in school and whether you’re an independent or dependent student; upperclassmen receive more federal student loans than underclassmen, and independent students receive more federal student loans than dependent students.
+The amount available varies depending on your year in school and whether you’re an independent or dependent student; upperclassmen have a higher federal student loan limit than underclassmen, and independent students have a higher loan limit than dependent students.

 State financial aid